peterjc/thapbi-pict/docs/custom_database/build_db.rst

 Curated import with synonyms
 ----------------------------

-We can solve *Pythium litoralis* and *Pythium oedichilum* being moved under *Phytopythium* by pre-loading the NCBI taxonomy for its synonyms, but still run in lax mode (as otherwise quite a few entries are rejected):
+We can solve *Pythium oedichilum* being moved under *Phytopythium* by pre-loading the NCBI taxonomy for its synonyms, but still run in lax mode (as otherwise quite a few entries are rejected):

 .. code:: console